 WP Memory Limit

-This parameter sets the amount of memory used by PHP and by default WordPress can go up to 40MB.
-To avoid the Memory Exhausted error, this parameter should be at least 64MB, and you can do this from WordPress wp-config.php file.
+This parameter sets the amount of memory used by PHP, and by default, WordPress can go up to 40MB.
+To avoid the Memory Exhausted error, this parameter should be at least 64MB, and you can do this from the WordPress wp-config.php file.

 define( 'WP_MEMORY_LIMIT', '64M' );

-It is an option intended for development.
+This is an option intended for development.
 It controls the reporting of some errors and warnings.
-It may display unwanted messages so you should disable it on your side.
-You can also do this from WordPress wp-config.php file.
+It may display unwanted messages so you should disable it on your site.
+You can also do this from the WordPress wp-config.php file.
 The default value is false.

-- max_input_vars – This sets how many input variables may be accepted (limit is applied to $_GET, $_POST and $_COOKIE superglobal separately).
-By default, this parameter is set to 1000, and this may cause issues when saving the menu, we recommend that you increase it to 2000 or more.
+- max_input_vars – This sets how many input variables may be accepted (the limit is applied to $_GET, $_POST and $_COOKIE superglobal separately).
+By default, this parameter is set to 1000, and this may cause issues when saving the menu.
+We recommend that you increase it to 2000 or more.

-- max_execution_time – This sets the maximum time in seconds a script is allowed to run before the parser terminates it.
-The theme demos download images from our servers and depending on the connection speed this process may require a longer time to execute.
-We recommend that you should increase it to 60 or more.
+- max_execution_time – This sets the maximum time in seconds that a script is allowed to run before the parser terminates it.
+The theme’s demos download images from our servers and depending on the connection speed, this process may require a longer time to execute.
+We recommend that you increase it to 60 or more.

 max_input_vars = 5000 max_execution_time = 300 post_max_size = 50M